alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 An NMOS Registry MUST NOT enable OAuth2.0 authorizations on its registration API.
 It SHOULD instead enforces the use of TLS v1.2 or v1.3, with client-server mutual authentication if restricting access to the Registry is required, with server authentication otherwise.

 ## Scope
 The scope of an OAuth2.0 authorization is usually the name of the NMOS API used in the path to access the API.
 For example accessing the IS-05 ConnectionAPI at http://api.example.com/x-nmos/connection/{version} implies the "connection" scope.
-For IS-04 NodeAPI, QueryAPI, RegistrationAPI, IS-05 ConnectionAPI, IS-08 ChannelMappingAPI and IS-11 StreamCompatibilityManagementAPI the scope MUST be "node", "query", registration", "connection", "channelmapping" and "streamcompatibility" respectively.
-For IS-12 the scope for accessing MS-05-02 API / Objects MUST use the "nc" scope.
+For IS-04 NodeAPI, QueryAPI, RegistrationAPI, IS-05 ConnectionAPI, IS-08 ChannelMappingAPI, IS-11 StreamCompatibilityManagementAPI and the IS-14 ConfigurationAPI the scope MUST be "node", "query", registration", "connection", "channelmapping", "streamcompatibility" and "configuration" respectively.
+For IS-12 the scope for accessing MS-05-02 API / Objects MUST use either the "nc" or "control" scope.
 For accessing an "x-manufacturer" based API the scope MUST be "manufacturer".

-Matrox IS-12 RestAPI is accessible through the IS-12 endpoint and MUST use the "nc" scope as for the IS-12 WebSocket accesses.
+Matrox IS-12 RestAPI is accessible through the IS-12 endpoint and MUST use either the "nc" or "control" scope as for the IS-12 WebSocket accesses.

 ## Paths

 Access to "/" and "/x-nmos" MUST use the "node" API scope.
 Access to "/x-manufacturer" and "/x-manufacturer/*" MUST use the "manufacturer" scope.

-Access to an endpoint of the `urn:x-nmos:control:ncp` control type MUST use the "nc" API scope.
+Access to an endpoint of the `urn:x-nmos:control:ncp` control type MUST use either the "nc" or "control" API scope.

 ## Behaviour